Sagan running out of time in California | VeloNews.com

 “It is the first race for most of the guys here after the classics,” Vila said.
 “It’s very important for us, and it’s nice to be back in California.
 It’s the starting point where we see our fitness and what we need to do to get in shape for the Tour.”

-Thus far Sagan has met these tests with passing grades.
+Thus far, Sagan has met these tests with passing grades.
 He was a close third to Gaviria and Ewan in Long Beach.
-He had the legs to stay with the peloton up the steep climb to Laguna Seca and still finish fourth place in the sprint.
+He had the legs to stay with the peloton up the steep climb to Laguna Seca and still finish fourth in the sprint.

-Sagan’s team, however, may be another story.
-On Tuesday, Bora’s domestiques did plenty of work during the hilly stage; however, Sagan’s top helpers were nowhere to be found in the final chase to the line.
+Sagan’s team may be another story.
+On Tuesday, Bora’s domestiques did plenty of work during the hilly stage.
+However, Sagan’s top helpers were nowhere to be found in the final chase to the line.
 No worries — Sagan tipped his cap to his teammates after the finish.

 “They did a good ride for me,” he said.